PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

                     mushrooms while Bedrock Edition has stems for each of them.
 * **Tipped Arrow**: of type strong_slowness (-60% Speed) isn't supported by Bedrock Edition and will be converted to normal slowness.
 * **Fireworks rockets and stars**: with customized colors will always be converted to blue because it's not supported by Bedrock Edition.
+* **Suspicious Stew**: Is not available in Bedrock Edition and will be converted to a normal mushroom stew

 ## Unsupported by Nukkit